Skip to main content

 FD&C Blue No. 1, Calcium Lake is the calcium salt form of FD&C Blue No. 1 (Brilliant Blue), a synthetic blue colorant approved by the FDA for use in food and beverages.
 It provides stable blue coloring in a variety of food products and is widely used in confectionery, beverages, and other processed foods.

-Fd&c Blue No. 1, Calcium Lake is currently rated "safe" based on FDA and EFSA data.
+FD&C Blue No. 1, Calcium Lake is currently rated "caution" based on FDA and EFSA data.
 It is approved in the US and authorized in the EU.
 There are 0 FDA adverse event reports associated with this additive.

 Data Sources